 “You may not always have a comfortable life and you will not always be able to solve all of the world’s problems at once, but don’t ever underestimate the importance you can have because history has shown us that courage can be contagious, and hope can take on a life of its own” – Michelle Obama

-Literacy remains crucial to success at Key Stage 4.
-Critical analysis of sources, why some are more useful and convincing than others, is also important and thus why we practise this so much at Key Stage 3.
+To progress in history, communication (particularly but not exclusively, the written word) is crucial and developing literacy skills is inherent at all levels of study.
+Critical analysis of sources, why some are more useful and convincing than others, is also important.
 We invest significant effort improving and honing students’ ability to write developed and complex explanations of cause and consequence.
-Home works at Key Stage 4 tend to focus around revision, almost exclusively so in Year 11; the ability to learn and then recall and apply factual content is a key skill for exam success.
+Homework at Key Stage 3 will often require independent research and from Year 9 onwards, revision; the ability to learn and then recall and apply factual content is a key skill for exam success.

 |Paper 1: Understanding the Modern World||2 hours||50%|

 A study of history can lead to a diverse range of careers such as: